ihollander/react-project-requirements/README.md

-# Mod 4 React Guided Project
+# Mod 4 React Project Guidelines

 You've made it!
 You're ready to build a React application!
 We're going to be building the app from scratch, following the guidelines from [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) to build your project incrementally.